yousefvand/shellman/nsroot/README.md

 ## Testing changes

 First disable `Shellman` extension.
 Your compiled version if snippets is in file `snippets/snippets`.
 Copy all of contents of this file.
-In vscode from main mneu go to:
+In vscode from main menu go to:

 ```
 File -> Preferences -> User Snippets